-- Self examination of the club is crucial, plus enhanced support and expertise from ASA Club Development Officers/Regional Club Coordinators.
+- Self examination of the club is crucial, plus enhanced support and expertise from Swim England Club Development Officers/Regional Club Coordinators.

-- Access to a range of ASA templates and policies, following best practice and improving all areas of the club.
+- Access to a range of Swim England templates and policies, following best practice and improving all areas of the club.

 - Develop clear goals and ambitions that can be communicated to all club members/wider community.

 - Greater number of appropriately qualified volunteers, who are safe to work with children and young people, with defined role descriptions.

 - Enhanced quality of coaching/teaching delivery and general improvements to workforce quality.

 - Prioritised support from Swim England staff.
 Regional staff support is also very much available.